cliffordwilliam/python-2d-game-engine/docs/chore.md

 - [ ] Be able to save and load at any room in World scene.
 - [x] Find ways to make type safety a thing here.
 Check below on how I did it.
 - [ ] Update the doc svg, Reason for change is because I cannot import everything at the constants, import when it is needed only.
 Like Vector and so on.
+- [ ] In the main menu, add options to go to level editor or animation editor and so on.
 - [ ] Always read if there are any more TODO.

 ## Typesafety